jamesnocentini/ReactNative-UntitledTodoApp/README.md

   });
 ```

-You’re simply deleting the database (and all the documents and potential replication in progress with it) and then returning to the LogIn View.
+You’re simply deleting the database (and all the documents and potential replications in progress with it) and then returning to the LogIn View.

 Next, in the `handler` for the `rightButtonConfig` add: